 However on Christmas Eve 1944, 45 Doodlebugs were launched off the Yorkshire coast from beneath Heinkel He111 bombers flying over the North Sea.
 The bombers released the V1s aimed at Manchester, then turned back to base.
 Many of the missiles landed harmlessly; the worst was at Abbey Hills Road in Oldham where 27 people were killed.

-Below; my not very good attempt at showing what a V1 in flight might have looked like… If you squint and use your imagination.
+Below; my not very good attempt at showing what a V1 in flight might have looked like

 Some stats about this air attack;

 45 V1s were launched in total.

 31 crossed the Yorkshire coast, while 14 fell in the North Sea.

 Only 7 fell within the built up area of what is now Greater Manchester, and only 1 missile (out of 45) fell within the Civil Defence Area for Manchester (that one was at Didsbury).

 It was the furthest north V1s were ever used.